ChainSafe/foundry-multichain-deploy/README.md

 ## Contributing

 Please open an issue to report bugs or request featrures.
-Contributions are welcome Thank you!
+Contributions are welcome.
+Thank you!